Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

     var name: String = ""

     fun details(mValue: String){
-         println("The name of the person is " + mValue) // TODO - This is String Append
+         println("The name of the person is " + mValue) // TODO - String Append
     }
 }
 ```